Fonemine/documentation/cpq_admin2.md

   * **Add Discount**: Automatically add a pricing discount to the parent product or quote.
 One can specify the discount type as a fixed **percent** or a fixed **amount** or a dynamically computed formula using an expression (see **CPQ Rules, Functions and Variables** section for syntax of expressions).
   * **Needs Approval**: Mark this quote as needing approval along with a specific reason (user-friendly description why the quote needs approval).
 This description can contain macro expressions using fields from the quote.
 These macro expressions written as `${expr}` where `expr` is a valid CPQ expression.
 In addition, one can specify a specific **Email Template** to use and an **Approver Group** to send this approval to.

+For **Approval Rules**, only a **Needs Approval** action type is supported.
+For **Pricing Rules**, **Add Product**, **Delete Product** and **Needs Approval** action types are not available as they are all product or approval related.

 ## 5. Approvals

 Once a quote is generated, it sometimes needs to be approved, especially if the quote used non-standard pricing or it is inaccurate because it is missing some key details.
 While the quote may be valid, (based on application of the validation rules), it may still not meet the business objectives.
 To address this issue, the MobileForce CPQ system provides a mechanism for human intervention: whereby valid quotes are sent through a business chain of command for approval.
 The idea is that the approvers would eyeball the quote to make sure that business objectives are met, thus approving or rejecting the quote.
 While quote approvals can quickly morph into complex approval workflows, it is important to keep the approval process simple, transparent, and easy to understand and program.

-In MobileForce CPQ, Approval rules can be attached to a quote, a product, or a product group to specify the conditions under which the quote needs approval.
-The MobileForce CPQ Approval process supports  multiple levels of approvals, where approvers at one level will need to approve the quote before an approval request is sent to the next level.
+Approval rules can be attached to a quote, a product, or a product group to specify the conditions under which the quote needs approval.
+The CPQ Approval process supports  multiple levels of approvals, where approvers at one level will need to approve the quote before an approval request is sent to the next level.
 If multiple approval rules trigger, approval is required from the highest approval level specified by the rules.

+The CPQ System manages multiple levels of approvals for Quotes.
+An approval request can be sent to a specific individual or a group of individuals (**Approver Groups**).
+The actual email that is sent out in each of the approval workflow steps can be customized by the administrator.

 ### 5.1.
 Approver Groups

-**Approval Rules** :  An approval rule specifies the conditions on which an approval is required as well as who needs to perform the approval.
-Approval rules use the Rule objects, described in section 7.

-**Approval Groups** An approver group identifies a set of one or more users than can approve a quote.
+This section enables administrators to create a named **Approver Group** that consists of a combination of individuals specified by direct emails or role names.
+An approver group identifies a set of one or more users than can approve a quote.
+The CPQ System also supports escalated approvals workflow.
+For example, an approval is first sent to a Manager before it is set to a Vice President and then to a CEO.

+In addition to specifying whom to notify for approvals, the CPQ System enables an administrator to specify authorized additional approvers who are not notified in the regular approval workflow process but are authorized to login to the system to approve requests on a contingency basis.
+For example, if a regular approver is out of office and unavailable, an authorized additional approver can step in and approve the request on their behalf.

-Each MobileForce CPQ Approval Group has a (required) **name** field.
+Each Approval Group has a (required) **Name** field.
 In addition, Approval Groups typically have the following fields:

-* **level** : Numerical approval level.
+* **Level** : Numerical approval level.
 When a quote needs approval from multiple approval groups, it will request approval from groups with lower approval levels before requesting approval from groups with higher approval levels.
 For example, if a quote needs approval from a 'Manager' approval group at level 1 and a 'VP' approval group at level 2, an approval request to the 'VP' group will not be sent until after the 'Manager' approval group has approved it.

 Approvers can be individual users or roles.
 In addition, approvers can be notified approvers, who get notified, or additional approvers who do not get notified of approvals.
 The following kinds of approvers are supported, each allowing optional notification.
 Thus, you can specify approvers in three ways, by explicit email addresses, by MobileForce roles, or by a form expression that evaluates to an email address.